Alliance DAO Founders Dialogue: Solana Will Ultimately Prevail, Bitcoin Strategic Reserve (SBR) May Become the New ETF Moment

 Qiao: Well, I conducted my annual experiment and tweeted, "Solana is the ultimate form of blockchain," just to see the reaction.

-This list is continually growing, and we receive thousands of startup applications, among which the quality of projects seen on Base and Solana is indeed outstanding.
+This list is constantly growing, and we receive thousands of startup applications, among which the quality of projects seen on Base and Solana is indeed outstanding.

 But the problem is that there are now too many Layer 1 projects being launched, and I can't even keep up with these developments.
-The launch of Blast was considered a success, but user feedback indicated that their opinions were not valued, and they felt "rug pulled."
+The launch of Blast was considered successful, but user feedback indicated that their opinions were not valued, and they felt "rug pulled."

-Qiao: This is indeed a topic worth discussing because it is very important for both investors and startup teams.
+Qiao: This is indeed a topic worth discussing, as it is very important for both investors and startup teams.
 The information we possess is difficult to obtain in other fields because we are directly involved in the early stages of startup products.

 A year ago, I didn't pay much attention to the differences between Ethereum Layer 2 and Solana.
-But after observing the performance of the startups we collaborated with in these two ecosystems, it is now clear that Solana is the better choice.
-We have seen many cases where the same product has almost no users on Ethereum Layer 2, while it runs smoothly on Solana and attracts a large number of users.
-I have encountered so much evidence that if I don't recommend founders to build on Solana now, I feel it would be irresponsible.
-This conclusion has become very clear.
+But after observing the performance of the startups we collaborate with in these two ecosystems, it is now clear that Solana is the better choice.
+We have seen many cases where the same product has almost no users on Ethereum Layer 2 but runs smoothly on Solana and attracts a large number of users.
+I have encountered so much evidence that if I don't recommend founders to build on Solana now, I think it would be irresponsible.
+This conclusion is already very clear.

 The Trend of Developers Migrating from Ethereum to Solana